choria-legacy/mcollective-sshkey-security/README.md

 Note that by default the ability to learn and overwrite keys is disabled.
 Enabling these settings reduces the security of the sshkey security plugin.

+## Actionpolicy-auth configuration
+The SSHKey security plugin defaults to caller IDs of `sshkey=<USERNAME>`, where `<USERNAME>` is the local username of the client process.
+If your public keys are staticly predefined, or dynamicly learned this kind of caller ID is cryptographically authenticated.
+It is strongly recommended that you do not enable the override existing keys option of sshkey.